Archie Savage

 Archie Savage (April 19, 1914 — February 14, 2003) was an American dancer, choreographer, and film and theatre actor.
 He was a pioneer of the African-American modern dance.
 For several years he was a partner of Katherine Dunham in her dance company.
 He was among the teachers of Dunham Technique at her school.

+Savage became interested in dancing while he was a student in public schools in New York.